 In the Project tool window, select the directory where the new resource bundle should be created.

-From the main menu, select Resource Bundle., or press Alt+Insert and click
+Go to Resource Bundle., or press Alt+Insert and click

 In the dialog that opens, specify the base name of the resource bundle.